hydroffice/hyo2_soundspeed/docs/in_brief.rst

   under the NSF grant 1150574.

-* *SSP Manager*, an application developed at the `Center for Coastal and Ocean Mapping (CCOM, UNH) <http://ccom.unh.edu/>`_ as part of the HydrOffice framework.
+* *SSP Manager*, an application developed at the `Center for Coastal and Ocean Mapping (CCOM, UNH) <http://ccom.unh.edu/>`_ as part of the HydrOffice framework under NOAA grants NA10NOS4000073 and NA15NOS4000200.

 In the integration of all these implementations to the current package several improvements have been introduced to enhance code maintainability, as well as to also to support Python 3 (from the original Python 2 only